SukhjinderArora/twitter-clone/README.md

     heroku create <application-name> --manifest
     ```

-4. After running this command, you'll get a Heroku remote URL of a new empty Git repository on Heroku.
+4. After running this command, you'll get a remote URL of a new empty Git repository on Heroku.
 To set that empty git repository on Heroku as the remote on your local repository, run:

     ```bash
      git remote add heroku <remote-url>